ethereum-optimism/.github/SECURITY.md

 Please see Releases.
 We recommend to use the most recent released version.

-## Reporting a Vulnerability
+## Disclosing a Vulnerability

+### The wrong way to disclose

+The following actions: will disqualify you from eligibility under our forthcoming bug bounty program:

-**Please do not file a public ticket** mentioning the vulnerability.
+1. File a public ticket mentioning the vulnerability
+2. Test the vulnerability on the mainnet or testnet

-Email security@optimism.io to disclose a vulnerability.
+### The right way to disclose

+Please email us at [security@optimism.io](mailto:security@optimism.io).
+We appreciate detailed instructions for confirming the vulnerability.

+### Bounty Program (coming soon)

+We will be launching a bounty program very soon, focused primarily on our deployed [smart contracts](https://github.com/ethereum-optimism/contracts-v2/releases/tag/v0.1.3).
+Any vulnerability reports received prior to the launch of this program will be considered for a payout within that program.

 The following key may be used to communicate sensitive information to developers.